stashed/docs/docs/design.md

 We  have introduced some new crd  such as [Function](#function), [Task](#action) etc. and made whole process more modular.
 This will make easy to add support for new features and the users will also be able to customize backup process.
 Furthermore, this will make stash resources inter-operable between different tools and even might allow to use stash resources as function in serverless concept.

 **We are hoping this design will graduate to GA.
 So, we are taking security seriously.
 We are going to make sure that nobody can bypass clusters security using Stash.
 This might requires to remove some existing features (for example, restore from different namespace).
-However, we will provide an alternate way to cover those use cases.**
+However, we are going to provide an alternate way to cover those use cases.**

 ## Goal